OptimisticSnivy/OptimisticSnivy/README.md

 Fun Facts about me:

+- I use arch btw
-- I use i3wm btw
+- I use hyprland btw
 - I use neovim btw